Data-driven extraction of the substructure of quark and gluon jets in proton-proton and heavy-ion collisions: Topic Modeling Results

-Fig. \ref{fig:qg-fracs} demonstrates the quark and gluon fractions of each sample, extracted from the topic modeling algorithm.
-The results are compared against the corresponding quark and gluon fractions derived from the MC truth labels.
-While the fractions seem to be very close for the proton-proton sample, within the uncertainty bounds, there seems to be a much greater disparity for the heavy-ion sample, which is consistent with the results from the extracted topics.
+Fig. \ref{fig:qg-fracs} shows the quark and gluon fractions of each sample, extracted from the topic modeling algorithm.
+The results are compared to the corresponding quark and gluon fractions derived from the MC labels.
+While the topic and MC fractions are within uncertainties for the proton-proton sample, there are substantial differences in the heavy-ion sample, consistent with differences in the extracted topics.
 Moreover, the topic modeling algorithm more accurately reproduces the MC-level quark and gluon fractions for dijets than for $\gamma+$jets in both pp and PbPb collisions; this is because the quark-like topic deviates from the MC quark distribution and $\gamma+$jet has a higher quark fraction.
+These fractions are consistent with those found in \textsc{Jewel} in~\cite{brewer}.